spinnaker/spinnaker.github.io/guides/developer/crd.md

           spinnakerKind: serverGroups
 ```

-Spinnaker will cache instances of your CRD, and the resource will be surfaced in the API and UI as your configured `spinnakerKind`.
+Spinnaker caches instances of your CRD, and the resource is surfaced in the API and UI as your configured `spinnakerKind`.

 # Spinnaker Extension Points for Custom Resource Definitions